Wastewater Bar Screen – Not the Only Option

 A number of different types of equipment can be used to meet these objectives, yet public works engineers should not make that choice lightly.
 There is not a one-size-fits-all solution that can be applied to every headworks situation.
 Matching the needs of the facility to the appropriate screen or debris reduction method is paramount for both protecting downstream equipment and ensuring screened out solids are handled efficiently and effectively.
 The wrong choice can result in headworks systems that do not meet the required level of protection of downstream treatment processes, or a system that is too costly for the plant’s requirements.

-This article explores the options for engineers and plant operators trying to strike the right balance between technology and the available funds while optimizing the plant’s efficiency.
-Click here to continue reading.
+This article explores the options for wastewater engineers and plant operators trying to strike the right balance between technology and the available funds while optimizing the plant’s efficiency.
+If provides guidance on alternatives to the traditional manual bar screen while not overdesigning a system.